 - 5 People maximum per 1 hour time slot

-- Entry to the Museum is now through the Den at the side of the House (facing Barclay Manor)
+- Entry to the Museum is through the front door (Ring the old fashion doorbell!)

 - Tours are self-guided with the option of audio features via your phone or a provided tablet

 - If you purchase all 5 available tickets within a time slot you may use coupon code GROUPPROMO for 10% off